11 Best Places to Visit in California in Winter

-California is blessed with a mild Mediterranean climate.
-The winter season brings rain to California's lower elevations and snow in the Sierra Nevada Mountains.
+Thanks to its Mediterranean climate, the winter season brings rain to California's lower elevations and snow in the Sierra Nevada Mountains.
 Southern California gets less wintertime rain than Northern California.
 In Palm Springs and other desert areas, the winter rain is negligible.

-Visitors can take advantage of the perfect weather in Palm Springs during wintertime or the balmy climate of San Diego and Los Angeles.
+You can take advantage of the perfect winter weather in Palm Springs or the balmy climate of San Diego and Los Angeles.
 Other top winter destinations include the ski resorts of Lake Tahoe and Mammoth Lakes.
-San Francisco in Northern California, along with Napa Valley and the Mendocino region, offer enough cultural attractions to keep you busy during the winter.
+San Francisco, the Napa Valley, and the Mendocino region offer enough cultural attractions to keep you busy in Northern California during the winter.

 Plan a fabulous vacation with our list of the best places to visit in California in winter.